-12. This Court has jurisdiction over this action pursuant to 28 U.S.C. § 1332(d) in that this is a class action in which the amount in controversy exceeds \$5,000,000, exclusive of interest and costs, and at least one member of the putative class is a citizen of a different State than that of one of the Defendants.

-13. Venue is proper in this District pursuant to 28 U.S.C. §1391(b) in that Defendants do business in this District and thus reside in this District, in accordance with 28 U.S.C. §1391(c).
+- 12. The Class Action Fairness Act of 2005 ("CAFA") with a nationwide class being alleged in our case 28 U.S.C. §1332(d)(2)(A) affords federal district courts diversity jurisdiction over class actions in which "any member of a class of plaintiffs is a citizen of a State different from any defendant." - 13.
+Venue is proper in this District pursuant to 28 U.S.C. §1391(b) in that a substantial part of the events and/or omissions giving rise to the claims occurred in this District, and Defendants do business in this District and thus reside in this District, in accordance with 28 U.S.C. §1391(c).